getappmap/appmap-js/docs/using-navie-ai/bring-your-own-model.md

 AppMap generally uses the latest OpenAI models as the default, but if you want to use an alternative model like `gpt-3.5` or a preview model like `gpt-4-vision-preview` you can modify the `APPMAP_NAVIE_MODEL` environment variable after configuring your own OpenAI API key to use other OpenAI models.

 After setting your `APPMAP_NAVIE_MODEL` with your chosen model reload/restart your code editor and then confirm it's configuration by opening a new Navie chat window.
-In this example i've configured my model to be `gpt-4o` with my personal OpenAI API Key.
+In this example I've configured my model to be `gpt-4o` with my personal OpenAI API Key.

 ![JetBrains OpenAI key modal](/assets/img/product/custom-model.webp)